Yesec/Free-Hospital-Management-System-for-Small-Practices/SQL Injection in doctors.php/vuln.md

 - Vendor of Product: Sourcecodester

 ## Description
 SourceCodester Free Hospital Management System for Small Practices 1.0 has a SQL Injection vulnerability in /vm/doctor/doctors.php.
-Affected is an unknown function of the file `/vm/doctor/doctors.php?action=view&id=2`,The manipulation of the argument `id` leads to SQL inject.
+Affected is file `/vm/doctor/doctors.php?action=view&id=2`,The manipulation of the argument `id` leads to SQL inject.

 ## Vulnerability Code
 - /vm/doctor/doctors.php